2014 - 2015 CALPCC BOARD OF DIRECTORS

-"I have been a counselor educator at the University of San Diego since 1980 and work with students in both Clinical Mental Health Counseling and School Counseling Programs.
+I have been a counselor educator at the University of San Diego since 1980 and work with students in both Clinical Mental Health Counseling and School Counseling Programs.
 I have taught most all of the core counseling courses including professional orientation and ethics in counseling, lifespan development, assessment, diagnosis and treatment planning and research design.
 I am also very interested in international applications of counseling and have led graduate students in study trips to over 10 different countries.
-I was an original board member of the Coalition for Counselor Licensing and remain on the board of CALPCC as Treasurer."
+I was an original board member of the California Coalition for Counselor Licensure and remain on the board of CALPCC as Treasurer.

 Dean Porter, MS, NCC, NCCC

-"Having led the effort to achieve licensure for counselors in California, my goal now is to establish our profession in California and get our association, which supports the license and its licensees, up and running efficiently."
+Having led the effort to achieve licensure for counselors in California, my goal now is to establish our profession in California and get our association, which supports the license and its licensees, up and running efficiently.